West Valley Mega Site

 Prime development land

 Positioned for Data Center, Battery Energy Storage System (BESS), manufacturing and logistics operations, renewables and solar, and master-planned community development.
-The site offers fast-track potential and exceptional utility access

 Entitlements & Flexibility (Option Value)